squid-cache/squid-cache.github.io/Features/DelayPools.rst

 delay_access 1 allow all
 delay_parameters 1 64000/64000          # 512 kbits == 64 kbytes per second
 }}}
-'''For an explanation of these tags please see the configuration file.'''

 The 1 second buffer (max = restore = 64kbytes/sec) is because a limit is requested, and no responsiveness to a burst is requested.
 If you want it to be able to respond to a burst, increase the aggregate_max to a larger value, and traffic bursts will be handled.
 It is recommended that the maximum is at least twice the restore value - if there is only a single object being downloaded, sometimes the download rate will fall below the requested throughput as the bucket is not empty when it comes to be replenished.

 === How to limit a single connection to 128 Kbps? === You can not limit a single HTTP request's connection speed.
 You ''can'' limit individual hosts to some bandwidth rate.
-To limit a specific host, define an ''acl'' for that host and use the example above.
+To limit a specific host, define an ''SquidConf:acl'' for that host and use the example above.
 To limit a group of hosts, then you must use a delay pool of class 2 or 3.
 For example:

 {{{
-acl only128kusers src 192.168.1.0/255.255.192.0
+acl only128kusers src 192.168.1.0/24
 delay_pools 1
 delay_class 1 3
 delay_access 1 allow only128kusers